mitchelsevere/getting-started-elm/README.md

 As simple as that!
 Now let’s compile our code using this command:

-`elm make Main.elm — output app.js`
+`elm make Main.elm --output app.js`

 `elm make` is compiling our code into a javascript file called `app.js` and now we can link to an HTML document.